 Metal predator guards will be more effective than wood or plastic.
 Metal will prevent paws and beaks from tearing and chewing the guard off.

-If you are mounting your bird house on a pole, installing a baffle on the pole, under the bird house, is very effective for stopping squirrels, cats and raccoons from reaching the bird house.
+If yours is mounted on a bird house pole, installing a baffle on the pole, under the bird house, is very effective for stopping squirrels, cats and raccoons from reaching the bird house.

 (If the house on the left were mine, I would remove the perch.) ;)

 Bird houses will need a “ladder” on the inside.
 Some types of wood, such as pine, when used in building bird houses, have very smooth hard surfaces that do not allow the young birds toe holds, to climb out of their houses.

 A bird ladder can be applied by roughing up or scoring the wall under the entrance, on the inside of the bird house.
 This will assist the baby birds in crawling out when it is time to fledge.

 Natural cavities used for nesting are rough inside and naturally provide a "ladder" for the baby birds.

 Bird houses need to have drainage holes.
 From time to time driving rain will get in and needs a way to get out.
 Drainage holes will allow water to drain out of the birdhouse to keep the bird’s nest dry.
 This will help ensure a healthy bird abode for the nesting parents and their baby birds.

 The decision will be based on the climate where a bird house is to be erected and the ability to perform maintenance on the bird house.